CheopsForTheEdge/cheops/tests/g5k/README.md

 ├── dump_garbage.sh			# displays deleted resources
 ├── dump_replications.sh	# displays replication jobs (couchdb)
-├── dump_resources.sh		# displays known resources grouped by node if similar ├── env.sh					# creates ~/.oarnodes and ~/.oarnodes.json (for chephren) with list of nodes ├── install.py				# g5k script to create nodes
+├── dump_resources.sh		# displays known resources grouped by node if similar ├── example_use.sh		# shows how to use the cli
+├── env.sh					# creates ~/.oarnodes and ~/.oarnodes.json (for chephren) with list of nodes
+├── install.py				# g5k script to create nodes
 ├── Makefile				# to easily run everything